 I am Jorge Fontan an architect in NYC and owner of Fontan Architecture.
 In this post we will be discussing a general overview of asbestos testing requirements in New York City.

 Asbestos was a popular fire proofing material used in construction that can lead to serious and potentially deadly health problems when inhaled.
 When renovating an existing building one must test for asbestos to ensure the safety of the workers and anyone exposed.
 In New York City, you will test buildings built prior to April 1st, 1987 for asbestos before any permits can be issued.
 Even minor alterations require asbestos testing.

-Asbestos testing before building renovations or demolition saves lives and should always be taken seriously.
+Asbestos testing before proceeding with building renovations or demolition can save lives and should always be taken seriously.
 If you are planning a renovation please check your local regulations; they may differ from the information in this post.
-The information provided here is based on New York City Asbestos regulations for Asbestos Testing and Management.
+The information provided here is based on New York City Asbestos regulations for Asbestos Testing and management.

 NYC Asbestos Regulations

 As per NYC Buildings Bulletin 2009-031, buildings built after April 1, 1987 are exempt from asbestos testing.
 NYC buildings built before April 1, 1987 require asbestos testing, even if the renovations are minor.
 Asbestos is harmful when its fibers or asbestos dust is released into the air and inhaled, potentially leading to serious health problems.
 For example, when a construction worker hits a wall with a sledge hammer, asbestos particles can be released into the air.

 The asbestos testing company will file the test results with the Department of Environmental Protection (DEP).